 For the second time in two years, Pritzker Hageman attorneys are representing clients sickened by the parasite Cyclospora in salads made by Fresh Express.
+Both outbreaks were linked to salads produced at the company’s facility in Streamwood, IL.

 In 2018, salad mix made by the Salinas, CA-based company and sold at McDonald’s locations in Midwestern states, sickened more than 500 people.
 The current outbreak, linked to bagged garden salad mixes sold under ALDI, Hy-Vee and Jewel-Osco store brand names in Midwestern states, has sickened more than 120 people.